ntu-aris/MMAUD/README.md

 ![image](https://github.com/user-attachments/assets/2c5d39da-4842-4570-867d-fd89ad4d1af5)

+Most devices can be found on Taobao

+The Stereo camera costs around US$110

+The microphone array cost around US$90

+The Livox Avia was about US$1.5k

+And Livox Mid360 was like US$580 .
+Although I heard people can get it at US$400+.
+I`m not exacly sure which store to hit.

+The radar was most expensive one, which costs around US$3,700

 # Notes:
 For more information on the sensors and how to use the dataset, please checkout the other sections.